magento/merchdocs/src/cms/page-builder-media-banner.md

 ![]({% link images/images-ee/page-builder-tutorial1-row-banner-settings-appearance-collage-right.png %}){: .zoom}
 _Appearance_

+Enter the **Minimum Height** for the row.
+The minimum height can be a number with any valid CSS unit (such as 100px, 50%, 50em, 100vh) or a calculation (such as 100vh - 237px).

+For example, you can set the minimum height of a banner to stretch the full-height of the page, giving you compelling options for full-page background images and videos.

 ### Background Color

 Use one of the following methods to set the background color: